West Ham United F.C.: Rivalries

 The oldest and fiercest rivalry is with Millwall.
 The two sides are local rivals, having both been founded by employees of local companies, with players living in the same localities.
 The early history of both clubs are intertwined, with West Ham proving to be the more successful in a number of meetings between the two teams at the time, resulting in West Ham being promoted at the expense of Millwall.
 Millwall later declined to join the fledgling Football League while West Ham went on to the top division and an FA Cup final.
-Later in the 1920s, the rivalry was intensified during strike action which Isle of Dogs-based companies (i.e., Millwall fans) refused to support, breeding ill will between the two camps, the bitterness of this betrayal enduring for years.
 In 1972, a Millwall supporter died at New Cross station after falling out of a train during a fight with West Ham fans.

 The rivalry between West Ham and Millwall has involved considerable violence and is one of the most notorious within the world of football hooliganism.
 The teams were drawn against each other in the second round of the 2009–10 League Cup and met on 25 August 2009 at Upton Park.
 This was the first time in four years that the two clubs had played each other, and the first ever in the League Cup.
 Clashes between fans occurred outside the ground, resulting in violence erupting up to half a mile away from the stadium, with serious injuries, including the stabbing of a Millwall supporter, damage to property and several arrests reported by police.
 There were also several pitch invasions by West Ham supporters which brought a temporary halt to the game.
 In January 2010, West Ham were fined after being found guilty of violent, threatening, obscene and provocative behaviour and of failing to prevent their fans entering the field of play.
 Millwall were cleared of all charges.